agowa/archlinux-install/README.md

 If you're new to Linux in generell, this guide is not for you, you may want to use the official [Installation Guide](https://wiki.archlinux.org/index.php/Installation_guide) instead.

+## YubiKey

+### SSH Authentication

+1. Generate a certificate within slot 9a of the PIV module.
+1. Extract the openssh public key string: `ssh-keygen -D /usr/lib/opensc-pkcs11.so -e`
+1. To unlock the yubikey for openssh: `ssh-add -s /usr/lib/opensc-pkcs11.so`